 also people from Laos because of its

-beautiful and diverse landscape.
+outstandingly beautiful and diverse

 One of the places one should have

-visited in Vang Vieng is this blue
+visited in Vang Vieng is the Blue

 A Saturday in Vientiane

-Sunset at Mekong river bank
+Sunset on the Mekong river bank

 This wonderful picture was taken by Stephanie, one of our LGTC teachers, while going for a walk in Vientiane in the evening on one of their first days in Laos.